A white home icon to link to the website homepage

 A group of people are sitting in a therapy circle in a room.

-Recovering from the mental weight of domestic violence is challenging, however, building a support system and taking advantage of local resources can be a light in this time of darkness.
+Recovering from the mental weight of domestic violence is challenging.
+However, building a support system and taking advantage of local resources can help you heal.

 Start Healing With CNS